-MAGI is the basis for determining Medicaid income eligibility for most children, pregnant women, parents and adults.
+MAGI is the basis for determining Medicaid income eligibility for most children, pregnant women, parents, and adults.
 The MAGI-based methodology considers taxable income and tax filing relationships to determine financial eligibility for Medicaid.
-MAGI replaced the former process for calculating Medicaid eligibility, which was based on the methodologies of the Aid to Families with Dependent Children (AFDC) program that ended in 1996.
-The MAGI-based methodology does not allow for income disregards that vary by state or by eligibility group, and does not allow for an asset or resource test.
+MAGI replaced the former process for calculating Medicaid eligibility, which was based on the methodologies of the Aid to Families with Dependent Children program that ended in 1996.
+The MAGI-based methodology does not allow for income disregards that vary by state or by eligibility group and does not allow for an asset or resource test.

 Certain Medicaid eligibility groups do not require a determination of income by the Medicaid agency.
 This coverage may be based on enrollment in another program, such as SSI or the breast and cervical cancer treatment and prevention program.
 Children for whom an adoption assistance agreement is in effect under title IV-E of the Social Security Act are automatically eligible.
-Young adults, who meet the requirements for eligibility as a former foster care recipient, are also eligible at any income level..
+Young adults who meet the requirements for eligibility as a former foster care recipient are also eligible at any income level.

 To be eligible for Medicaid, individuals must also meet certain non-financial eligibility criteria.
-Medicaid beneficiaries must generally be residents of the state in which they are receiving Medicaid.
-They must either be citizens of the United States or certain qualified non-citizens, such as lawful permanent residents.
+Medicaid beneficiaries generally must be residents of the state in which they are receiving Medicaid.
+They must be either citizens of the United States or certain qualified non-citizens, such as lawful permanent residents.
 In addition, some eligibility groups are limited by age, or by pregnancy or parenting status.

 Effective Date of Coverage

 Once an individual is determined eligible for Medicaid, coverage is effective either on the date of application or the first day of the month of application.
-Benefits may also be covered retroactively for up to 3 months prior to the month of application, if the individual would have been eligible during that period had he or she applied.
+Benefits also may be covered retroactively for up to three months prior to the month of application, if the individual would have been eligible during that period had he or she applied.
 Coverage generally stops at the end of the month in which a person no longer meets the requirements for eligibility.

-In addition to states with medically needy programs, 209(b) states must also allow a spenddown to the income eligibility levels eligibility groups based on blindness, disability or age (65 and older), even if the state also has a medically needy program.
+In addition to states with medically needy programs, 209(b) states also must allow a spenddown to the income eligibility levels eligibility groups based on blindness, disability, or age (65 and older), even if the state also has a medically needy program.
 Thirty-six states and the District of Columbia use spenddown programs, either as medically needy programs or as 209(b) states.

-States must provide individuals the opportunity to request a fair hearing regarding a denial, an action taken by the state agency which he or she believes was erroneous, or if the state has not acted with reasonable promptness.
-States have options in how to structure their appeals processes.
+States must provide individuals the opportunity to request a fair hearing regarding a denial, an action taken by the state agency that he or she believes was erroneous, or if the state has not acted with reasonable promptness.
+States have options for how to structure their appeals processes.
 Appeals may be conducted by the Medicaid agency or delegated to the Exchange or Exchange Appeals Entity (for appeals of denials of eligibility for individuals whose income is determined based on MAGI).
-Appeals may also be delegated to another state agency, if a state obtains approval from CMS under the Intergovernmental Cooperation Act of 1968.
+Appeals also may be delegated to another state agency, if a state obtains approval from CMS under the Intergovernmental Cooperation Act of 1968.

 CIB: Coordination Between HHS Appeals Entity and Medicaid and CHIP Agencies – Assessment States